Experience the Difference

 What Is a Power of Attorney?

-A power of attorney (POA) is a legal document that grants one person the authority to act on another person’s behalf.
-The person who creates the power of attorney (the principal) can choose the person (the agent or the attorney-in-fact) who will have authority to act on their behalf and define the extent of that authority.
+A power of attorney (POA) is a legal document that grants one person the authority to act on another person’s behalf -- they may handle personal affairs of handle finances.
+The person who creates the power of attorney (the principal) can choose the person (the agent or the attorney-in-fact) who will have authority to act on their behalf and define the extent of that authority and the tasks that they can perform.

 If you would like assistance establishing a lawful power of attorney or contesting one, the Law Office of Mitchell A. Port is here to help.
-We have extensive experience with these useful and powerful documents and are eager to help you achieve your goals.
+Our power of attorney lawyers in Los Angeles have extensive experience with these useful and powerful documents and are eager to help you achieve your goals.
 The well-being of you and your family is important to us – let Mitch Port provide the support and counsel you deserve.

-Call (310) 526-3433 or complete our online contact form to schedule a free phone consultation today.
+Call (310) 526-3433 or complete our online contact form to schedule a free phone consultation with a Los Angeles power of attorney lawyer.

 What Are the Types of Power of Attorney?